 New Mutants is scheduled to arrive in theaters on April 13, 2018.

 What say you, dear reader?
-Do you like this casting choice?
-Do you think is a good idea to combine the super hero genre with Young Adult Fiction?
+Do you like this casting choices?
+Do you think is a good idea to combine the super hero genre with Young Adult Fiction and horror elements?
 Let us know in the comments!